dcdiagfix/Fake-Printer/README.md

 python3 webserver.py
 ```

-The printer is preconfigured to use uses super-secure credentials:  `admin:password`
+The printer is preconfigured to use super-secure credentials:  `admin:password`

 ![](/images/printer01.png)